• Skip to primary navigation

 Places to donate electronics for a fee:

-There are probably plenty of places throughout the United States that you can go to recycle household electronics for a fee so I am sharing the one I found that most likely is nationwide.
+There are probably plenty of places throughout the United States where you can go to recycle household electronics for a fee, so I am sharing the one I found that is most likely nationwide.

 If you are in the Philadelphia, Pennsylvania Region, check out The Junkluggers Of Bucks, Montgomery And Philadelphia Counties' website for details on what they recycle.

-As per a colleague of mine, Linda Samuels from Oh, So Organized out of NYC area, you can also check out TerraCycle which is a national, easy-to-use recycling platform allowing everyone to recycle everything.
+Check out TerraCycle, a national, easy-to-use recycling platform allowing everyone to recycle everything.
 They also have a sustainable shopping experience.
-When you sign up, you can review their list of Recycling Programs and most are free.
-After you have collected enough of the items you are recycling for, you can then go back to the recycling program in TerraCycle and get a free shipping slip.
+When you sign up, you can review their Recycling Programs list; most are free.
+After you have collected enough of the items you are recycling, you can return to the TerraCycle recycling program and get a free shipping slip.
 They have an electronic waste recycling program.
-You can sign up for free and recycle Standard cell phones, smartphones, iPhones, select inkjet cartridges, laptops, notebooks, netbooks, iPads, and tablets.
+You can sign up for free and recycle standard cell phones, smartphones, iPhones, and select inkjet cartridges, laptops, notebooks, netbooks, iPads, and tablets (Affiliate Link).

-And, don’t forget to review the electronic cardboard boxes section of your house.
-Some people save the boxes and store them in an attic or basement.
-Check that area were you would store those boxes and recycle them too.
+And don’t forget to review the electronic cardboard boxes section of your house.
+Some people save the boxes (Affiliate Link) and store them in an attic or basement.
+Check the area where you would store those boxes (Affiliate Link) and recycle them, too.

 Additional things you need to know before donating household electronics:

-Household electronics that are broken may need to be disposed of at a recycling center for a fee.
+Household broken electronics may need to be disposed of at a recycling center for a fee.

 Visit our Locations To Donate Your Stuff and Recycling and Shredder Event pages for more information.